RyanLeonard00/practice/README.txt

 This project is seriously awesome you guys!

-There's so much to learn!
+There's so much to learn, and so little time!